obsproject/obs-websocket/README.md

 ## Compiling obs-websocket
 ### Prerequisites
-You'll need QT 5.7 with QtWebSockets, CMake, and a working development environment for OBS Studio installed on your computer.
+You'll need [QT 5.7.0](https://download.qt.io/official_releases/qt/5.7/5.7.0/) with QtWebSockets, CMake, and a working development environment for OBS Studio installed on your computer.

 ### Windows
 In cmake-gui, you'll have to set the following variables :